 This is especially useful for employers that have employees throughout multiple states, as payroll for those employees is often subject to multiple tax laws.
 A PEO manages all these nuances and much more on behalf of SMBs, enabling business owners and their employees to focus on their core services.

 Most payroll companies do just that – they process payroll.
 In the event that the payroll processing company experiences financial turmoil or completely goes out of business, there would be no protection for your company’s payroll funds, which could put your own business at risk.

 A PEO, on the other hand, guarantees that your business is financially protected; but it’s important to also keep in mind that not all PEOs are the same.
 Only 1% of PEOs in the U.S. maintain all three of the PEO industry’s most stringent certifications, so it’s a good idea to partner with one that can demonstrate this level of financial reliability.
 These certifications – which are awarded upon successful vetting by the likes of the IRS and the Employer Services Assurance Corporation (ESAC) – ensure a PEO’s financial stability and adherence to a number of rigorous security standards.

 In addition to payroll, PEOs also provide reduced rates on premium employee benefits, strategic HR support, and much more.
 Taken altogether, working with a PEO can add up to significant savings for SMBs over time.
 It also enables SMBs to provide much more value to their employees and nurture a work environment that encourages productivity, ultimately contributing to greater business growth.

-Interested in learning more about how a PEO can help your business avoid payroll risk?
+Interested in learning more about how a PEO tax implication can help your business avoid payroll risk?
 Contact us today.